 As discussed in Section 8, the SCIT is currently working with local, state, and federal partners to support BMP implementation and to develop a NPS Management Program Plan.
+The SCIT is committed to public participation throughout the development and implementation of the NPS Management Program.
+Public participation in the development of the NPS Assessment Report was done in conjunction with the NPS Management Program Plan.
 To date, the SCIT has conducted water quality monitoring of tribal waters necessary to support the development of a NPS Assessment report.
-Future work will include more collaboration and coordination with local, state, and federal partners on identifying, evaluating, and selecting BMPs to address NPS priorities on tribal lands.
+Further work included more collaboration and coordination with local, state, and federal partners on identifying, evaluating, and selecting BMPs to address NPS priorities on tribal lands.
+For a detailed description of public involvement activities, please see the SCIT NPS Management Program Plan.